mmfausnaugh/mapspec/README.md

 # Installation and Dependencies#

-`mapspec` is a fairly simple python package---just download it (best to use `git clone`) and put it in your python installation, your PYTHONPATH, or working directory.
+mapspec is a fairly simple python package.
+Just download it (best to use git clone), move to the directory, and do

+python setup.py install

+Alternatively, the main functionality is in the mapspec subdirectory: put it in your PYTHONPATH or working directory, and you can import all of the useful objects.

 You will also need the following python packages installed: